U-Zareen-010/Internship-ENCRYPTIX/ENCRYPTIX.md

 # Internship at Encryptix

-The projects completed for the internship program for both Artificial Intelligence and C++ Programming are added here in the mentioned folders.
+The projects completed for the one month internship program at <a href = "https://encryptix.in">Encryptix</a> for both Artificial Intelligence and C++ Programming are added in the mentioned folders.